-Barron’s – Top 50 Private Wealth Teams 2019 is based on assets under management, revenue produced for the firm, regulatory record, quality of practice and philanthropic work.
+Barron’s – Top 100 Private Wealth Management Teams 2021 is based on assets under management, revenue produced for the firm, regulatory record, quality of practice and philanthropic work.

 Barron’s Hall of Fame 2019 – Advisors appearing in the rankings have answered 100-plus questions about their practices in our annual survey.
 The questionnaire addresses a wide range of data points, including the assets the advisors oversee, the revenue they collect on those assets, the industry designations they possess, their regulatory records, the length of time they’ve been in the industry, their charitable and philanthropic work, the investment vehicles they use to allocate assets, the sizes and shapes of their teams, and more.